helmutkn/Targeting-Lucid-Dreaming/README.md

 - [X] implement recorder
   - [X] connect to software
   - [X] receive data from socket
-  - [ ] Pack the data received from the socket into 256 chunks, since the sample frequency is 256 and we want to structure it by seconds
+  - [X] Pack the data received from the socket into 256 chunks, since the sample frequency is 256 and we want to structure it by seconds -> not necessary, since the server sends it in this manner.
-  - [ ] make sure we do not receive more than 256 (sampling frequency of zMax headband) samples per second.
-This can maybe be done by limiting the bytes to be read from the buffer.
-In ZMaxHeadband.read the line length is specified as 120 characters.
-Therefore the total packet length for one second of data should be 120 * 256, maybe its not exactly 120, because of tailing '\n', but it should be around that number.
   - [ ] when saving save the metadate, e.g. what signals are recorded.
 This is a program setting, therefore relevant
 - [X] implement visualization
   - [X] for eeg singal
   - [X] for automatic scoring prediction
 - [ ] implement automatic scoring
   - [X] implement the sleepyco model instead of tinysleep
-  - [ ] test sleepyco model on our custom data. make sure the sampling frequency is not hard coded somewhere in there
+  - [X] test sleepyco model on our custom data. make sure the sampling frequency is not hard coded somewhere in there
 - [X] implement webhook
   - [X] for sleep scoring prediction
+  - [X] for epoch
+- [ ] bugfixes
+  - [ ] when terminating the program gets stuck. probably has to do with threads
-  - [ ]
+  - [ ] the window opened with show_signal can crashes the app when moved or resized incorrectly
 ## requirements
 - python 3.6